Technical Deep Dive

 • Zero marginal cost vs $0.02+ per ML API call

 Most modern fraud detection pitches involve machine learning, neural networks, and expensive API calls.
 You'll hear about "AI-powered anomaly detection" that costs $0.01-0.10 per transaction, requires ML infrastructure, and produces black-box results that auditors can't verify.
+Organizations lose 5% of revenue to fraud annually [ACFE 2024], making effective detection critical.

 There's a simpler approach: pure SQL statistical analysis.
 It catches 95% of the same fraud patterns, runs in under 100ms, costs nothing per transaction, and produces deterministic results you can explain to any auditor.